transformgovsg/landing-zone/src/content/blog/20240207-rearchitecturing-whole-of-government-grant-portals.md

 >
 > Today, our ambition has been succeeded by the current Business Grants Portal team, and they have taken our idea further into implementation.
 >
-> So this is a tribute to where the idea first began.
+> So this is a tribute to where the idea first began, and is part of us seeking closure from our previous portfolio as we look to the next bound in our public service tech journey.
 >
 > -- Yong Kiat